cea-hpc/modules/doc/source/module.rst

  If no value is currently set for an option *name*, the mention ``<undef>`` is reported.

+ For options whose value is a colon-separated list, *value* may be prefixed by ``+`` or ``-`` character.
+It indicates respectively to append it to or subtract it from current option value.

  When command-line switch ``--dump-state`` is passed, current :file:`modulecmd.tcl` state and Modules-related environment variables are